-The Fall 2017 Weekends are drawing near, and these weekends cannot take place without the Community support!
+The Awakening Weekend is this weekend, and these weekends cannot take place without the Community support!
 Have you ever noticed that in the middle of community, is U?
 YOU!
 CommUnity!
 These weekends cannot succeed without U there!

 If you can go out to camp and serve a meal and/or hold a candle, please do so!
 These weekends cannot thrive without the community coming and providing their hands and feet to help on the weekends, and spreading the light of CHRIST!

-You still have time to make AGAPE, so please get your agape to someone on team, or bring it out to camp on the weekends, along with your letters for guests.
-(Make approximately 40 pieces of Agape for guests, 40 additional for team.)
+You still have time to make AGAPE, so please get your agape to someone on team, or bring it out to camp on the weekend, along with your letters for guests.
+(Make approximately 60 pieces of Agape for guests, 60 additional for team.)

 Weekend Schedule for CommUnity:

 Sponsor Hour – (for those who have invited a guest) 6:30 pm – 7:30 pm.

 Chapel – 7:30 pm.
 Sponsors and Community to pray.